mruizve/datasets/README.md

 # image-datasets
-Automation tools for splitting image dataset into training and testing sets
+Automation tools for splitting image datasets into training and testing sets